Best Practices for Email Marketing Design

 For your convenience, Unlayer outlines the 15 most-used subject line emojis in the following illustration:

 Finally comes your preheader, which some refer to as snippet text.
-This apt description makes sense, as the preheader functions the same as snippet texts do.
-Still, two crucial factors to keep in mind for email marketing design are length and copy.
+This apt description makes sense, as the preheader functions like snippet texts.
+Still, length and copy are two crucial factors to keep in mind for email marketing design.

 As regards length, marketers slightly disagree on this front as well.
 For example, Omnisend cites email providers’ recommendation of 50-100 characters but suggests 30-80.

-Others like CampaignMonitor suggest 40-70, and some even err on the side of caution and recommend no more than 50.
-Thus, here too, you may use these numbers as an initial reference and A/B test your way to optimal length.
+Others, like CampaignMonitor, suggest 40-70; some even err on caution and recommend no more than 50.
+Thus, you may also use these numbers as an initial reference and A/B test your way to optimal length.

 Then, as regards copy, most agree that preheaders functionally serve as “teasers”.
 This follows our initial suggestion of maintaining consistency within the inbox – so, to reiterate: